By Kristine Pearson . – October 2011 This is a “blong” – a long blog

 She says that in the morning she ‘spits up black’.
 She hates kerosene, not only because it stinks and makes her feel tired and ill.
 Six years ago her younger brother tipped over a koroboi, catching the house on fire killing her mother, father and brother.
 To 13-year-old Rose, kerosene is the smell of death.

-An estimated 870 million people in sub-Saharan Africa or 75% lack reliable access to electricity.
+An estimated 870 million people or 75% of the sub-Saharan Africa’s population lack reliable access to electricity.
 Much of the population straddles the equator where it gets dark at night and light in the morning around 6:30 each day.
-In addition, many African houses are rough-hewn from mud or aluminum and poorly ventilated.
+Further, many houses are rough-hewn from mud or aluminium and poorly ventilated.
 Seeing inside is difficult even in daytime.
 Pit latrines are built away from houses and people don’t use them at night for fear of the dark, snakes, or being attacked.
 Of the options available for lighting – kerosene, candles, firewood and batteries – kerosene is the most common.
 And because it’s for household use, it’s a woman’s fuel.
 And woman and children bear the brunt of energy poverty.

-Nyeri, a 32 year-old former teacher from Kenya’s Great Rift Valley, barely survived the fire that started when a koroboi’s flame caught her skirt.
+Nyeri, a 32 year-old former teacher in a Maasai school in Kenya’s Great Rift Valley, barely survived the fire that started when a koroboi’s flame caught her skirt.
 She was eight months pregnant.
 Living in a rural area, it took hours for her to be transported to a hospital, which was ill-equipped to deal with life-threatening burns.
 In agonizing pain, Nyeri prematurely gave birth to a boy.
 Having no way to bond with or nurse the baby because burns covered half of her body, the baby died.
-Badly disfigured, when she was well enough to return home, her husband divorced her.
-He kept her children and banished her to her parent’s faraway homestead.
-When Nyeri’s parents passed away she was plunged into destitution and now depends on handouts to survive.
+Badly disfigured, when she was well enough to return home, her husband wanted nothing to do with her and divorced her.
+He kept their two children and banished her to her parent’s faraway homestead.
+When Nyeri’s parents passed, away she was plunged into destitution and now depends on handouts to survive.

 Wikipedia portrays kerosene as a diverse and relatively harmless fuel, used mostly to power jet-engine aircraft and rockets.
 Although it briefly glosses over the fact that ‘at one time’ it was widely used in lamps and lanterns, it woefully fails to illustrate the scale of its use in developing countries.
 It is sold to you and me in a sealed bottle with ‘caution’ and ‘highly flammable liquid’ on the label.
-Oil companies and African governments do little to help educate consumers on how to use it safely or warn of its perils.
+Oil companies (who likely wrote the Wiki entry) and African governments do little to educate consumers on how to use it safely or warn of its perils.

 To Africans, kerosene, or paraffin as it is also called, is a necessary evil.
-It’s sold informally in market stalls and is bought and stored in disused Coke, water or liquor bottles.
-Women even buy it in flimsy plastic bags.
+It’s sold informally in market stalls, makeshift shops, petrol stations and is bought and stored in disused Coke, water or liquor bottles.
+Women even buy it in flimsy plastic bags (left).

-Celestine, a 12-year-old girl in Rwanda told me that she swallowed kerosene believing it to be clean water.
-Further, she said that she worries what internal harm was caused by the incident.
+Celestine, a 12-year-old Rwandese girl told me that she swallowed kerosene believing it to be clean water.
+She said that she worries what internal harm was caused by the incident.
 What I didn’t know at the time was that the accident could leave her with lifelong heart problems and respiratory ailments.
-She is lucky to be alive.
+She’s lucky to be alive.

 Kerosene is a low-viscosity hydrocarbon and it is an aspiration hazard.
 That means Celestine could have choked to death on the fluid itself or suffocated from the fumes emanating from her belly.
 According to the American Association of Poison Control Centers, drinking kerosene can cause chemical pneumonitis.
 Pneumonitis requires several days or weeks on a respirator in a hospital and can become a lifelong, debilitating condition.
 African mothers have told me that they give their children milk to drink, if they have some.

 Spilling it on the skin can be equally hazardous.
-Women have proudly shown me that they rub kerosene on their children’s heads to rid them of lice.
+Women have proudly shown me that they rub kerosene on their children’s heads to rid them of lice or to keep lice away.

 Controlled kerosene fires recently undertaken by South Africa’s Paraffin Association revealed that it takes just two minutes for temperatures to reach 1000 degrees C and eight minutes for a corrugated tin shack to burn completely.
 For shacks close together, fire spreads quickly.
 What chance do emergency services have, even if they are available?

-With all the horrific outcomes caused by kerosene, perhaps the most heart-breaking are burn injuries.
+With all the horrific outcomes caused by kerosene, perhaps the most heart-breaking are burn injuries, like the ones suffered by Nyeri.
 In South Africa alone, an estimated 15,000 children survive serious burn injuries every year.
 This figure does not include the many fatalities or anyone over the age of 12.
 Such statistics, however, are hard to come by even in South Africa.
 If data were collected over the whole of Africa, this number would surely be staggering.

 Burns are the worst type of injuries in terms of trauma because they are both excruciatingly painful and deforming.
 Severe burns cause major harm to motor skills and development.
 At present South Africa is the only African country that can deal with large numbers of burn injuries.
-Chris Hani Baragwanath Hospital in Soweto has a specialised burn treatment centre housing Africa’s most comprehensive burn unit.
+Chris Hani Baragwanath Hospital (Africa’s largest hospital) in Soweto, has a specialised burn treatment centre housing one of the world’s most comprehensive burn unit.
 It has just 26 beds.
 According to the hospital, most children admitted to the burn unit are under the age of nine.

 Burn victims usually require multiple surgeries.
 Add medical care to the cost of emergency services, loss of time, loss of assets and loss of a house by people who have no insurance, and the true cost of kerosene use can never be calculated.

 Hundreds of thousands of families have stories to tell like those of Rose and Nyeri who have suffered heartbreaking loss due to kerosene.
 They suffer in silence under the radar screen and no one is tracking them.
 These stories should no longer be ignored or just accepted as unfortunate.
-They should be seen as an outrage to the dignity of the human person.
+They should be seen as an outrage to the dignity of humanity.

 Despite the enormity of the problem – and the existence of reliable, cost-effective solutions – access to energy was a missing Millennium Development Goal.
 Access to energy underpins all eight goals, yet astonishingly there is no mention of the word ‘energy’ in the entire document.

 In contrast, the International Energy Agency calls for “urgent action” on the matter, and estimates that alleviating energy poverty would cost $36 billion per year.
 Kerosene sales, by comparison, create a $38 billion per year industry globally, an estimated more than $11 billion in sub-Saharan Africa alone.
-In essence, the world is already spending the money it needs to address the energy poverty problem.
+The world is already spending the money it needs to address the energy poverty problem.

 Energy access is a prerequisite to achieving the socio-economic rights set out in international human rights law, including health standards and access to clean water.
 The right to breathe clean air, work and study in relative safety – all of these rights are violated by the need for fuel lanterns and cookstoves.